Local optician launches campaign to bring back the art of listening

 Scrolling, texting or wearing headphones during meals all make communication particularly difficult for grandparents and older relatives experiencing hearing loss, often leaving them feeling disconnected.

-Scrivens branch manager, Emma Crofts, said: "Feedback we've received from customers in the run up to Hearing Awareness Month reveals they are overwhelmingly in favour of tech-free meals.
+Scrivens branch manager, Jeanette Green, said: "Feedback we've received from customers in the run up to Hearing Awareness Month reveals they are overwhelmingly in favour of tech-free meals.

 This Hearing Awareness Month is a great opportunity to trial tech free family mealtimes for quality conversations.
 For those concerned about their hearing or simply curious to find out more, they can take the Hearing Check Challenge with a quick online hearing test at scrivens.com.